A Deep Dive Into The Dell Inspiron 15-5555

 Overview Of Features

-The Dell Inspiron 15-5555 notebook includes a 15.6” non-touch or touchscreen TrueLife 1366×768 display equipped with the AMD A6-7310 APU processor with a speed of 2 GHz and memory capacity of 4GB.
+The Dell Inspiron 15-5555 notebook includes a 15.6” non-touch or touchscreen TrueLife 1366×768 display equipped with the AMD A6-7310 APU processor with a speed of 2 GHz and a memory capacity of 4GB.
 Hard drive storage of 1 TB (5400 RPM) and graphics processor is also an AMD, Radeon M300, the system is x64 based-processor.

 Weighing at 4.9 lbs and measuring 22 x 18 x 4 inches includes a full-size backlit spill-resistant keyboard with a number pad.